 - There are lots of treatment options available and many resources that can support access to appropriate treatment

-If you or a loved one struggle with addiction, contact The Recovery Village Palm Beach to speak with a representative about how treatment can help.
+If you or a loved one struggle with addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how treatment can help.
 You deserve a healthier future, call today.

 National Institute of Drug Abuse.
 “Treatment Approaches for Drug Addiction.”
 January 2019.
 Accessed July 26, 2019.